 - Research and visit stores that offer sensory-friendly shopping hours.

-- Set limits for how long you will spend in such environments – you could let a host know that you need to leave their social event early.
+- Set a limit for how long you will spend in such environments – you could let a host know that you need to leave their social event early.

 It is also important to give yourself time to rest and recover after being in overwhelming environments and to stay well-rested and hydrated to help your brain function at its optimal level.

-Hopefully, this answers some of your questions about sensory overload.
+Hopefully, you now understand more about sensory overload.
 If you or your child are struggling with sensory overload, it may be helpful to pinpoint triggers and identify clear coping mechanisms which may include sensory products and sensory rooms.
 If you have any questions about our sensory products, please get in touch to talk with one of our expert sensory advisors.